Serving the Metropolitan Area

 Not to say that there ain’t industry… such as it is… in some parts of America.
+Not to make excuses for the plague, but the pandemic did light a fire under Big Pharma and Big Medicine and things finally got done; done so thoroughly that Presidents Trump and Biden are still rolling round in the dust to snuff it out.
 We got the drones to drive pizza deliverers out’n their jobs and, now, them whitecoats at Princeton have been tinkering with rodent genes to enable rats to do simple, repetitive human tasks... work!... while more ambitious whitecoats in Oregon have transplanted glowing green jellyfish DNA to monkey embryos.
 Boy howdy!... maybe this'll lead to a workforce as toils for peanuts, literally, and can labor in the dark, saving money on electricity!
 Who needs robots?
-Castoff unterproletariat look for fags and Meskins to bash, tout their vain identification with the bosses and the snake-oil salesman in the White House while clutching onto their misplaced trust in corrupted union Kommisars as look up from their schemin' and schismin' to rubber stamp their pink slips as a consequence of being replaced by some glowing rat.
+Castoff unterproletariat look for fags and Meskins to bash, tout their vain identification with the bosses and the snake-oil salesmen in Washington while clutching onto their misplaced trust in corrupted union Kommisars as look up from their schemin' and schismin' to rubber stamp their pink slips as a consequence of being replaced by some glowing rat.

 At least the P.I.C. psychologists (not to mention the Attorney General) are hip to all-but-certain outcomes when the suckers wake and wise up.
 Underpaid, overworked Americans may develop "nonworking behaviors involving political or union activism to satisfy needs for esteem and fulfillment," suggests psychologist H. G. Kaufman, adding, "In Germany, we saw large numbers of unemployed professionals supporting the Nazis."